 River Island is a semi-private club offering public play after 10:00 daily, and even in the warm afternoon, I would guess most of the people I encountered out there were members.

 Overall, the layout was very enjoyable and the nice setting helps make it a memorable design.
-There’s plenty of trees lining every hole, though I noticed a number of stumps and logs that looked recently cut, so I’m guessing that they’ve actually been doing some clearing out.
+There are plenty of trees lining every hole, though I noticed a number of stumps and logs that looked recently cut.
+I’m guessing that they’ve actually been doing some clearing out.
 If that’s the case, this might have been an even tougher course before.

 I’d say River Island is just challenging enough.
 It won’t beat you up, but you definitely have to work for a good score on most holes.
 There are a handful of holes where a little local knowledge would have been helpful.
 There are some semi-blind tee shots and on a couple of the par-5s, it’s hard to tell what kind of trouble awaits you at the lay-up landing areas.